astronomer/docs/learn/airflow-setup-teardown.md

 ---
-title: "Use Setup/Teardown in Airflow"
+title: "Use Setup/Teardown tasks in Airflow"
 sidebar_label: "Setup/Teardown"
-description: "Use Setup/Teardown in Airflow."
+description: "Use Setup/Teardown tasks in Airflow."
 id: airflow-setup-teardown
 ---